 We make it easy for you to create the funeral that you want

-The term “alternative” funerals means different things to different people.
+The term “alternative” funerals mean different things to different people.
 We understand it to mean that you want to understand what is possible and then make your own choices.
-The driving principle should be to have the time, information and flexibility to make the choices that you believe best reflect the person who has died and are most helpful for the people for whom the funeral is important.
+The driving principle should be to have the time, information, and flexibility to make the choices that you believe best reflect the person who has died and are most helpful for the people for whom the funeral is important.
 This should never be influenced by what is convenient to the funeral director, or what is in their professional comfort-zone.

 I was listened to and anything that I mentioned was treated respectfully.
 Suggestions were made which gave me ideas of where I wanted to go with arrangements.
 I was understood and my feelings were taken into consideration.

 Alternative funeral choices

 Having a full understanding of the alternative funeral options that are available can be extremely helpful.
 When you know what is possible the choices that feel right can seem much more obvious.